dickravison/aws-sftp-ha/README.md

   }
 ```

 These ranges aren't split in a way that I would recommend but for the purposes of this example, these will do.
-The allocation should be skewed more towards th private range as there should be minimal IP requirements for the public range but this would also be dependent on what other resources are deployed in the same environment.
+The allocation should be skewed more towards the private range as there should be minimal IP requirements for the public range but this would also be dependent on what other resources are deployed in the same environment.
 I'd probably look at changing these to a /20 for public and a /18 for private as a good starting point.
-The cidrsubnet function would need to be updated for the private subnets, an example would be to change the below for the 'latest' stage:
+The `cidrsubnet()` function would need to be updated for the private subnets, an example would be to change the below for the 'latest' stage:

 ```
 ...